High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Theory

 \section{Theory}

 The purpose of this section is to provide statistical guarantees for the estimator developed in the previous section.
 We focus on estimating the quantile function, allowing for the high dimensional scenario where $p$ and $T$ can grow as $n$ grows.
-Our analysis combines tools from high dimensional quantile regression theory (e.g. \cite{belloni2011l1}), spectral theory (e.g. \cite{vu2007spectral} and \cite{chatterjee2015matrix}), and empirical process theory (e.g. \cite{yu1994rates} and \cite{wellner2013weak}).